 Saylor is the only MOOC platform that provides accredited college-level courses that can be directly transferred to US colleges for college credit.

 The courses are accredited by ACE or NCCRS.
-More information on Saylor Academy’s course credit recommendations can be found here.
+More information on Saylor Academy’s benefits and course credit recommendations can be found here.

 MOOC for College: Final Thoughts

 Of all the MOOCs, Saylor and edX’s credit-eligible courses are likely the best options for college-level courses that you can earn college credits for.
 In many of the degree-completion colleges which we’ve highlighted, these courses can directly get you college credits free of charge.

 FutureLearn is the next best option since the courses are accredited, but this would require a one-time fee for a foreign credential evaluation in the US.

 Though the Coursera courses are not accredited for credits, the fact that these courses are conducted by top-notch universities makes Coursera a good option for earning credits with a prior-learning evaluation.